A Travel Price Comparison for United States of America Michigan vs. Alaska for Vacations, Tours, and Honeymoons

 Alaska joined the United States of America as the 49th state.
 The US purchased the area from the Russian Empire in 1867 for just 7.2 million dollars (about two cents an acre).
 It became an organized territory in 1912 and a state in 1959.
 It is separated from the rest of the country by Canada and, although it is the largest state, it is the least densely populated and for many years had the lowest population.
 It covers an area equal to California, Texas and Montana combined and lies on the Arctic Circle.
 Many people consider Alaska to be the United State's "final frontier" because of its vast wilderness.
 It is also where you will find the highest point in North America.

-Which city is cheaper, Alaska or Michigan?
+Which place is cheaper, Alaska or Michigan?

 These are the overall average travel costs for the two destinations.

 The average daily cost (per person) in Michigan is $120, while the average daily cost in Alaska is $243.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
+While every person is different, these costs are an average of past travelers in each destination.
 What follows is a categorical breakdown of travel costs for Michigan and Alaska in more detail.

 Accommodation